 Amen. –Reinhold Niebuhr

-This focus on Him for our satisfaction, will enable us to receive with gratitude what He gives us, and at the same time thank Him for what He denies us, being confident that His ways are perfect.
+When we find our satisfaction in a relationship with Him, focusing on Him as the source of contentment, it will enable us to receive with gratitude what He gives us, and at the same time thank Him for what He denies us, being confident that His ways are perfect.

 Contentment can be learned, God will provide the strength to be content.